nehaljwani/team.exiv2.org/book/IMaEA.md

 #### args.cpp

-I wrote this program in 1991.
-It's great for figuring how the shell will see a command.
-Another purpose is to analyse commands generated by CMake.
+The purpose of this program is to analyse command-line arguments.

 ```cpp
 #include <stdio.h>